 If you do have leftovers, you can store them covered in the refrigerator for up to three days.
 I do not recommend freezing them.

-- To minimize the seafood and oil smell in your house, boil equal amounts of vinegar and water for about ten minutes after frying.
+- To minimize the odor of fried seafood, boil equal amounts of vinegar and water for about ten minutes after frying.

 - Shucking oysters or removing their shell requires a special oyster knife and a certain amount of skill.
 If you are interested in learning how to shuck them, check out this video by America’s Test Kitchen.